“Building and surface combine to form a ritual process akin to working with the shadows of time and place”

 “My work explores human experience through the magical, mysterious and sacred.
 It calls to our common humanity”

 Working on a large scale creates time for deep contemplation.
 The building is simple and ritualistic.
-Each stage brings different sensations.
 The inner space created within the vessel seems to act as a depository for thought and enquiry; a focus space.
 The form becomes the shell, the container of volume and energy.
-I see them ultimately as poems - thoughts in form.
+Jane sees them ultimately as poems - thoughts in form.

 Background

-I’ve worked with clay since 1990.
-I now live on the Somerset/ Wiltshire border close to the ancient sites of Avebury and Stonehenge.
-Early career work brought a Development Award from South West Arts (1998) and awards from British Council/University of Namibia/Potters Association of Namibia (1999).
-My article ‘Searching for Spirit’ was published by Ceramic Review (issue 185).
-I was represented by Kate Chertavian Fine Art and sold work through Selfridges and St Ives gallery.
+Jane has worked with clay since 1990 as technician, full time art and design lecturer and practitioner.
+Early career included a Development Award from South West Arts (1998) and collaborative projects in Namibia supported by the British Council and University of Namibia (1999) conducting workshops in the Kalahari desert.
+Her article ‘Searching for Spirit’ was published by Ceramic Review (issue 185).
+She was represented by Kate Chertavian Fine Art and sold work through Selfridges and St Ives gallery.

 Recent work